Benjamin Moore Morning Sky Blue is the topic for today.

 According to my local hardware store, it’s a popular blue color which is part of Benjamin Moore’s Color Preview series.

-While I was there, I also asked which some brushes and rollers they’d recommend if you’re doing this paint job yourself.
+While I was there, I also asked which brushes and rollers they’d recommend if you’re doing this paint job yourself.

 This set, which has everything you need in it, was the one he suggested.